 A List of Things to Do in Winter in Provence

-Provence is synonymous with sunshine, lavender and rosé wine, and can get a little hectic in the summer months (July and August).
-So we’d like to share with you what we love about Provence the rest of the year, especially in winter!
+Provence is synonymous with sunshine, lavender and rosé wine and can get a little hectic in the summer months (July and August).
+So, we’d like to share what we love about Provence the rest of the year, especially in winter!

-If you live in Provence, then the winter months are a perfect time to visit some of the charming villages like Eze, St Paul de Vence, Les Baux de Provence and Gordes that are crammed with tourists during high season.
-Alternatively, head to a museum for a chance to take in the latest exhibits at your own pace.
+If you live in Provence, then the winter months are a perfect time to visit some of the charming villages like Eze, St Paul de Vence, Les Baux de Provence and Gordes, which are crammed with tourists during high season.
+Alternatively, head to a museum to take in the latest exhibits at your own pace.